wuwen1994/CurvDrop/readme.md

-Code for 'Data Redundancy in Medical Image Segmentation' is coming soon!
+Code for 'CurvDrop: Data-Efficient Learning for Medical Image Segmentation' is coming soon!